-Academic Rank - Candidates must have attained the rank of full professor.
+Academic Rank - Candidates must have attained the rank of full Professor.

-Length of Service - Candidates must have held the rank of full professor for five years, must have at least three years of full-time service at the nominating institution, and must have completed at least ten years of full-time service in the State University of New York.
+Length of Service - Candidates must have held the rank of full Professor for at least five years and must have at least three years of full-time service at the nominating institution.